triggermesh/scoby/docs/getting-started/README.md

 kubectl apply -f https://raw.githubusercontent.com/triggermesh/scoby/main/docs/samples/01.kuard/02.knative-service/02.kuard-instance.yaml
 ```

-The service generates a pod whose environment variables can be inspected:
+The service generates a pod whose environment variables can be inspected using a Knative Service version of the label filter that we used for the deployment:

 ```console
 kubectl get po -l serving.knative.dev/service=my-kuard-extension -ojsonpath='{.items[0].spec.containers[0].env}' | jq .